 how is tuning fork used in medical testing

-Understanding the significance of tuning forks in the medical field unveils a realm where sound not only heals but also diagnoses.
+Understanding the significance of tuning forks in the medical field unveils a realm where sound not only heals, but also diagnoses.
 Historically, these instruments have transcended their musical origins to become a valuable tool in medical diagnostics, particularly in the realm of neurology and otology.

 The Basics of Tuning Fork Tests